Aliases for MASP2 Gene

 GeneCards Summary for MASP2 Gene

-MASP2 (Mannan-Binding Lectin Serine Peptidase 2) is a Protein Coding gene.
-Diseases associated with MASP2 include masp2 deficiency and immunodeficiency due to masp-2 deficiency.
-Among its related pathways are Complement and coagulation cascades and Complement and coagulation cascades.
-GO annotations related to this gene include calcium ion binding and peptidase activity.
-An important paralog of this gene is HP.
+MASP2 (Mannan Binding Lectin Serine Peptidase 2) is a Protein Coding gene.
+Diseases associated with MASP2 include Masp2 Deficiency and Mannose-Binding Lectin Deficiency.
+Among its related pathways are Creation of C4 and C2 activators and Complement and coagulation cascades.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
+An important paralog of this gene is MASP1.

 UniProtKB/Swiss-Prot for MASP2 Gene